cdawson-73/WAD2-CW2/README.md

 Databases will be created upon the initiation of the application.
 An environment (dotenv) file will be needed with the following variables:

 USER - an email address to send password reset emails.

 PASS - the password for the email address.

 HOST - the host data for your email provider.

 EMAILPORT - the port on which the email should be sent (this data is usually found with the host info from the provider).

 SERVICE - the service name of the email provider.

 SECRET - a secret to allow the express session to work.

-SITEURL - the url of the main site.
+SITEURL - the url of the main site (the homepage URL without a / at the end, eg https://www.google.com, NOT https://www.google.com/).

 This website allows guests to view a home/about page, some useful links, a login page and a sign up page.